jonefeewang/jonefeewang.github.io/source/_posts/Announcing-Stonemq-A-high-performance-and-efficient-message-queue-developed-in-Rust.md

 5.**Preliminary Performance Testing**:

-   - **Setup**: The comparison between Kafka 2.6.0 and StoneMQ (v0.1.0) was conducted using Kafka 2.6.0's built-in producer benchmark tool.
-The tests were performed on an Apple 2023 MacBook Pro (12 CPU cores, 18 GPU cores, 512GB SSD).
+   - **Setup**: The comparison between Kafka 2.6.0 and StoneMQ (v0.1.0) was conducted using Kafka 2.6.0's built-in client producer benchmark tool.
+The tests were conducted on an Apple 2023 MacBook Pro (12 CPU cores, 18 GPU cores, 512GB SSD), with both systems operating in **single-node, single-replica mode**.
+You can reproduce these tests by building the project locally and modifying StoneMQ's configuration file.
+For detailed instructions, refer to the project's **README** file.

    - **Results**: